NateyJayBee/fanuctpp/README.md

 # fanuctpp README

-This extension includes themed syntax for Fanuc (.ls and soon .kl) files, and minor text editor functionality.
+This extension is for Fanuc proprietary Teach Pendant Programming.
+It contains a defined syntax and custom theme, as well as multiple coding efficiency, autofill features, commands, and interactive webviews.

 ## Features